Maria McIlvaine Gillmore: Meatless Cookery

 In 1914, Gillmore published Meatless Cookery: With Special Reference to Diet for Heart Disease, Blood Pressure and Autointoxication.
-It focuses on dietary recommendations for heart disease, blood pressure, and auto-intoxication.
+The book was concerned with diet in relation to heart disease, blood pressure, and auto-intoxication.

-In the introduction, Dr. Louis F. Bishop, M.D., describes the difficulty of bridging the gap between technical education and practical application in health.
-He explains that certain cells in the body can become sensitive to the proteins in meat, eggs, fish, and stock soups, making them a source of irritation and contributing to conditions like arteriosclerosis.

-The book stresses the necessity of eliminating harmful foods to improve health.
-It includes a chapter on "Meat Substitutes", featuring recipes such as cereal coffee, almond milk, rice milk, and peanut butter sandwiches.
-Additionally, it contains nutritional information on peanut butter and peanuts.
+The introduction, by Louis F. Bishop, discussed the application of medical advice to everyday diet and argued that some people could become sensitive to proteins in meat, eggs, fish, and stock soups.
+The book included a chapter on "Meat Substitutes", with recipes for cereal coffee, almond milk, rice milk, and peanut butter sandwiches, and included nutritional information on peanuts and peanut butter.

-The book has also been cited as the first to argue that a vegetarian diet may reduce the risk of coronary heart disease, the earliest known English-language mention of rice milk in a recipe, and the first use of the term "auto-intoxication".
+Akiko Aoyagi and William Shurtleff describe Meatless Cookery as the first book to argue that a vegetarian diet may reduce the risk of coronary heart disease, and as containing the earliest known English-language recipe using the term rice milk.

 Economy Cook Book

-In 1918, Gillmore published The Economy Cook Book, a practical handbook on meal planning that discussed nutrition as a basis for health and growth.
-It recommended protein-rich foods such as meat, fish, and milk for children, and a lighter diet for adults, particularly those over forty.
+In 1918, Gillmore published Economy Cook Book, a handbook on meal planning, nutrition, and wartime cookery.
+It recommended protein-rich foods such as meat, fish, and milk for children, and lighter diets for adults, especially those over forty.

-The book also reflected wartime priorities by including recipes designed to reduce the use of wheat, meat, sugar, and fats, substituting ingredients such as vegetable oils, cornmeal, and honey.
-Its menus aimed to maintain nutritional balance while discouraging food waste as part of the wider wartime conservation effort.
+The book also reflected wartime food-conservation priorities, with recipes designed to reduce the use of wheat, meat, sugar, and fats.
+It suggested substitutes such as vegetable oils, cornmeal, and honey, and included menus intended to reduce waste while maintaining nutritional balance.

 Missionary work

-McIlvaine was a prominent figure in the First Presbyterian Church in Trenton.
-She later became part of the Commission Appointed to Visit Chile and Brazil by the Board of Foreign Missions of the Presbyterian Church.
-The commission's goal was to assess and support the church's missionary work in these countries.
-McIlvaine contributed to Modern Missions in Chile and Brazil, a book that captured the commission's experiences and insights into the missionary efforts in both regions.
+McIlvaine was active in the First Presbyterian Church in Trenton.
+She later joined the Commission Appointed to Visit Chile and Brazil by the Board of Foreign Missions of the Presbyterian Church.
+The commission visited Presbyterian missions in both countries, and Gillmore contributed to Modern Missions in Chile and Brazil, a book based on the commission's work.